PicoQuant/HH400-v3.x-Demos/README.md

 # Demo Code for HHLib Programming Library for HydraHarp 400
-Version 3.0
+Latest version Version 3.0.0.1
-PicoQuant GmbH - October 2014
+PicoQuant GmbH - April 2015

+Get the lateste install here: http://www.picoquant.com/dl_software/HydraHarp400/HydraHarp400_SW_and_DLL_v3_0_0_1.zip

 ## Introduction

-The HydraHarp 400 is a TCSPC system with USB interface.
-The system requires a 686 class PC with USB 2.0/3.0 host controller, 1024 MB of memory and at least 1 GHz CPU clock.
-The HydraHarp software is suitable for Windows XP, Vista, 7, and 8.
+TThe HydraHarp 400 is a TCSPC system with USB interface.
+Dependent on the model it uses USB 2.0 or USB 3.0.
+The system requires a 686 class PC with suitable USB host controller, 1 GB of memory and at least 1 GHz CPU clock.
+The HydraHarp software is suitable for Windows 7 and Windows 8 including the x64 versions.
-The programming library is a DLL with demos for various programming languages.
-Please refer to the manual (PDF) for instructions.

 ## Disclaimer